ssuds/ssuds.github.io/README.md

 ## Staying Updated
 Run 'bundle update' from the root of the repository to keep Jekyll and it's dependencies up to date.

-Bootstrap and Font Awesome were configured using bower.
+Bootstrap, Masonry, imagesLoaded and Font Awesome were configured using bower.
 However, the bower files are not included in the .gitignore file since they are normal dependencies required for the website to function.
 [Node.js](https://nodejs.org/en/) (specifically npm, which is included with the Node installation) is required to use bower.
 Once Node and npm are installed, use the command 'npm install -g bower' to install Bower on your system.
-Bootstrap can be updated with the 'bower update bootstrap-sass' command, and Font Awesome can be updated with the 'bower update font-awesome' command.
+Bootstrap can be updated with the 'bower update bootstrap-sass' command, Masonry can be updated with 'bower update masonry', imagesLoaded can be updated with 'bower update imagesLoaded', and Font Awesome can be updated with the 'bower update font-awesome' command.
 However, when these packages are updated, keep in mind that other code may need to be updated to support changes in the bootstrap framework.